DigitalHealthIntegration/VaccinationApp/README.md

 Step 2: Configure your app to use Firebase
     1. Configure an Android app
-        * In the Add an app to get started section, click on Android Icon to add an Android app to Firebase.
+        * In the Add an app to get started section, click on Android Icon to add an Android app to Firebase.\n
         * On the next screen, enter your Android package name, App nickname & Debug signing certificate SHA-1 and click on Register App.
 Your package name is generally the applicationId in your app-level build.gradle file.
             Note : applicationId can be changed at android/app/build.gradle
         * Download the google-services.json file & place it in your project’s app root directory.